 Workers' Compensation Insurance Cost

 Some professions are higher risk than others.
-That’s why the National Council on Compensation Insurance (NCCI) developed a business classification system that calculates a rate according to an employee’s level of risk.
+The National Council on Compensation Insurance (NCCI) developed a business classification system that calculates a rate according to an employee’s level of risk.
 These rates vary among states.

-Riskier jobs usually have a higher rate.
-For example, an electrician might have a higher rate than an accountant because they’re more likely to become injured at work.
+Riskier jobs usually have a higher rate, which can affect how much you’ll pay for workers’ comp.
+For example, an electrician might have a higher premium than an accountant because they’re more likely to become injured at work.

-Your annual payroll is used to calculate your annual workers’ comp insurance cost.
-Be prepared to provide this information when getting your quote.
+Insurance companies calculate your annual workers’ comp insurance cost per $100 of payroll.
+The higher your payroll, the more you can expect to spend.
+Be prepared to provide this information when getting your workers’ compensation quote.

 Your claims history